Aasal: Plot

 Both brothers double-cross Shiva, shoot him, and drown him in the sea.
 They torture Sarah and make her to sign as a witness that Shiva dies naturally.
 As per Jeevanandam's will, the property rights belong to Shiva, hence Sam and Vicky attempted to kill Shiva.
 With the help of Mirasi, Sulabha, and Don Samosa, everyone moves to France to find the real enemies.
-Sarah, who is being given drugs to forget Shiva's death and is also tortured by Vicky every day to accept his love, is found by Shiva and confesses everything to him.
+Sarah, who is being given drugs to forget Shiva's death and also Vicky tortures her every day to accept his love.
+Shiva finds her and confesses everything to him.
 Vicky walks in and brutally beats Sarah.
 Shiva shoots him and interrogates him to find out the reason behind why the two brothers shot him.
 After Vicky refuses to say, Shiva shoots him on the spot and saves Sarah.
-Sam finds out about Vicky's death and suspects Daniel, but is subdued by Kali Mamma.
+Sam finds out about Vicky's death and suspects Daniel, but Kali Mamma subdues him.
 Shiva slowly uncovers what happened through forcing and threatening the allies of Sam and Kali Mamma.
 Eventually, a drunk Don Samosa accidentally spills Shiva being alive to Daniel, who kidnaps Mirasi, Sulabha, and Sarah and holds them captive in a storage facility.
 Shiva is forced to surrender Jeevanandham's will to Kali Mamma and Sam, but delivers an empty suitcase instead.
 An infuriated Kali Mamma shoots Mirasi and Daniel, and Sam throws Shiva out a glass window and ties him up.
 After Shiva tells Sam to give up his arrogance, Sam and Kali Mamma reveal why and how they killed Jeevanandham.

-Sam wanted to deal weapons to foreign terrorists and asked Jeevananandham to give money to aid them.
+Past: Sam wanted to deal weapons to foreign terrorists and asked Jeevananandham to give money to aid them.
 After Jeevanandham tries reasoning to little avail, Kali Mamma walks in.
 After he refuses everyone's request to deal weapons and give his money, Kali Mamma electrocutes, and Sam suffocates Jeevanandham, killing him in the process.

-They do the same with Shiva after explaining, electrocuting him multiple times, but eventually, an enraged Shiva breaks the ropes he is tied to and engages in combat with Sam and Kali Mamma, electrocuting and killing both of them.
+Present: They do the same with Shiva after explaining, electrocuting him multiple times, but eventually, an enraged Shiva breaks the ropes he is tied to and engages in combat with Sam and Kali Mamma, electrocuting and killing both of them.
 Daniel, now a reformed, honest cop, brings Mirasi to Shiva, and tells him that he will take the blame for Sam and Kali Mamma's deaths by saying that he killed them in self-defense.

 The film ends several months later with Shiva and Sulabha, now married, waving goodbye to Don Samosa, Sarah, and Mirasi, and leaving for India from Paris together.